 What is the best digital nomad visa in 2025?

 There is no single best option.
 Portugal, Spain, Croatia, Estonia, Greece, and Thailand all suit different remote-work profiles.
+The stronger question is which country matches your budget, work style, and tolerance for admin most cleanly.

 Are remote work visas worth it compared with tourist entries?

 For longer stays, usually yes.
 They reduce uncertainty and create a clearer legal basis for staying and working remotely.
+That clarity helps with housing, compliance, and planning the stay as a real base rather than a temporary loophole.

 What is the biggest mistake digital nomads make in 2025?